kubernetes-sigs/llm-instance-gateway/examples/poc/README.md

    kubectl rollout restart deployment envoy-gateway -n envoy-gateway-system

    ```
-   Additionally, if you would like the enable the admin interface, you can uncomment the admin lines and run this again.
+   Additionally, if you would like to enable the admin interface, you can uncomment the admin lines and run this again.

 1. **Deploy Gateway**